garybentley/languagetool-test/README.md

 de, en, fa and fr have been modified and tested.

-- Future work
+## Future work

     * Rule ID and rule config
+    * Decouple the resource brokers from file names, have a json file that defines resources and where to find them

 ## TODO:

+This is a list of things that need to be changed/looked at:

-Check change getDefaultLanguageVariant to return a Locale.
+* Check change getDefaultLanguageVariant to return a Locale.
-Check en/CompoundRule - uses AmericanEnglish.
+* Check en/CompoundRule - uses AmericanEnglish.
-Check en/CompoundRule - uses IOException
+* Check en/CompoundRule - uses IOException
-en/CompoundRule - move anitDismabiguationPatterns to be passed in - they are static
+* en/CompoundRule - move anitDismabiguationPatterns to be passed in - they are static

+## The information below is from the standard LanguageTool README

 LanguageTool is an Open Source proofreading software for English, French, German, Polish, Russian, and [more than 20 other languages](https://languagetool.org/languages/).